Developerayo/Developerayo/README.md

 I love working with the developer community on a global scale,  building cool demo's, writing technical articles, speaking at conferences.
 I'm a Senior Developer Advocate based in Lagos, Nigeria but live on an Airplane 🔥✈️

-💬 Ask me about: ReactJS, VueJS, AngularJS, Performance, PWA, PHP, Laravel, Testing, Open Source, Web
+💬 Ask me about: Developer Advocacy, Program management, Community Management, ReactJS, VueJS, AngularJS, Performance, PWA, PHP, Laravel, Testing, Open Source, Web

 ⚡️ What I do:
 - Senior Developer Advocate